jlab-sensing/wadar/CONTRIBUTING.md

 ## Development Environment

 The development environment of the platform is Debian 8.7 on the BeagleBone Black.
 Our custom radar is mounted on top of this embedded platform.
-We are in the process of creating a Docker paltform for standarized testing of post-processing algorithms.
 We will, as needed, permit ssh to the device through VPN.

 ## Attribution